Voting Information for 2022

 All registered voters in Orange County will receive an optional vote-by-mail ballot.
 Fill out your ballot and mail it back from the comfort of your home.

 Every ballot comes with a unique barcode that you can track.
 To track your ballot, go to WheresMyBallot.sos.ca.gov

 If you would rather not mail out your ballot but don't want to line up at a voting center, you can drop off your votes at a ballot drop box.

 To locate a ballot drop box, click here.

-Starting in 2020, the traditional polling sites were replaced by voting centers located across Orange County.
+Since 2020, the traditional polling sites were replaced by voting centers located across Orange County.
 These voting centers will be open for up to ten days prior to the election, including weekends.
 Rather than be assigned a voting center, residents will be able to vote at the center of their choice.